alesanabria/rnPosts/README.md

 ### Architecture Flux

-I'm use flux architecture because help me to store
+I'm use flux architecture because help me to get one single source of truth of state of the app.

+This Architecture consists basically in three parts actions, reducers and components.